Alignak-monitoring/alignak-doc/source/03_how_it_work/high_availability.rst

 Alignak can be used in a high availability environment.

-The daemons can be run in 2 differents servers / locations. first instance in normal mode, the second in spare mode.
+The daemons can be run in 2 differents servers / locations.

+First instance in normal mode, the second in spare mode.

 Configuration
 =============